testem/testem/README.md

 Installation
 ------------
-You need [Node](http://nodejs.org/) version 0.6.2 or later installed on your system.
+You need [Node](http://nodejs.org/) version 0.10+ or iojs installed on your system.
 Node is extremely easy to install and has a small footprint, and is really awesome otherwise too, so [just do it](http://nodejs.org/).

 Once you have Node installed: